How to Make A Chatbot: A Detailed Guide for Businesses

 Step 4: Complete technical specifications.

-While developers use either of the 5 frameworks mentioned in step 4, here are two development approaches they choose from depending on the development lifecycle:
+While developers use either of the 5 frameworks mentioned in step 4, here are two chatbot development approaches they choose from depending on the development lifecycle:

 - For a mobile application or website still in the development process, developers can choose a technology stack and build a chatbot simultaneously, test it, teach it to answer extensive questions and then deploy as a ‘feature’ in the MVP.
 This usually happens during or after the testing process.

-- For an existing mobile application or a website, developers customize messages, build a chatbot, connect the AI functionalities, test the chatbot and then introduce it as an ‘update’.
+- For an existing mobile application or a website, developers customize messages, build a chatbot, connect the AI functionalities, test the bot and then introduce it as an ‘update’.
 This usually happens during post-launch maintenance or when a business plans to scale the app or website.

 Step 5: Test the Chatbot and Deploy